Robocalls will soon be a thing of the past thanks to this new technology

 Unfortunately, not yet.
 SHAKEN/STIR doesn't block or stop unverified calls from getting to your phone, but it can be used to help identify those who are placing spam calls and shut them down.
 You will, however, have a better idea of which calls to answer when you see caller ID text that says "Caller Verified."

-Additionally, phone companies can use the verification technology to build more robust robocall blocking apps and services, but we're not quite there yet.
+Additionally, phone companies can use the verification technology to build more robust robocall blocking apps and services, and we're starting to see signs of that happening sooner than later.

+For instance, Verizon Wireless has begun automatically activating its Call Filter service for all postpaid Android customers and will block detected robocalls by default.
+Postpaid and iPhone customers will need to download the Call Filter app in order to take advantage of the new feature.

 Do I need an app or special software to use the protocol?